 You should also consider where you’re from when figuring out which states could afford you the best opportunity to secure a residency.
 “Every program wants to train people from their area so that, when they finish training, they’ll stay in the area,” Dr. Madden explains.
 “IMGs shouldn’t forget that.”
 The only students who might want to avoid this approach are ones who are from areas with the most competitive residency programs.

 "Every program wants to train people from their area."

 There’s a real need for more primary care physicians in the US, which means those residency spots are great options for IMGs.
 Dr. Madden says more than 70 percent of SGU grads choose these specialties, which are made up of internal medicine, family medicine, OB/GYN, and pediatrics.

 While any of the primary care specialties are good options, internal medicine is by far and away the most welcoming to graduates who studied abroad.
-More than 3,000 IMGs, from the US and from other countries, matched for internal medicine in 2018.
+More than 3,200 IMGs matched for internal medicine in 2019.
 The other primary care specialties also boast pretty impressive match rates for IMGs.

 That said, no medical student should feel as though these four fields are their only options.
 Hundreds of foreign-trained physicians enter residency for psychiatry, surgery, and other specialties in the US every year.
 You just want to make sure you have a realistic idea of how competitive of a candidate you are.
 It’s also a good idea to have a second-choice specialty in mind.

 Seek help from your school